Lesson video

 Well done, everybody.

-So here's a summary of everything we've learned today.
+So, here's a summary of everything we've learned today.

 A plan is a framework that writers create before they begin to write the section or whole text.

-Bullet points are used in note taking and a subheading signals part of a text and should stand out from the rest of the text.
+And a subheading signals pard for text, and should stand out from the rest of the text.

 Make sure you keep these plans safely as we'll need them when it comes to writing this paragraph.